-Employees may receive TWO tax forms from the State of Montana for use in filing your 2016 income taxes (W-2 and 1095-C).
-All employees who are paid in 2016 will receive a W-2 and all employees who were offered health insurance through the State of Montana in 2016 will receive a 1095-C. Please read the information below carefully as there are TWO processes to complete.
+Employees may receive TWO tax forms from the State of Montana for use in filing your 2019 income taxes (W-2 and 1095-C), but only the W-2's will come from the State Human Resources Division.
+All employees who are paid in 2019 will receive a W-2.

-The State of Montana is required by the Internal Revenue Service (IRS) to furnish all employees with a Form W-2 (also called the W-2 statement) AND a Form 1095-C (Employer-Provided Health Insurance Offer and Coverage) for each calendar year to be used in completing the employee's annual tax return.
-The Form W-2 details the employee's compensation and tax withholding amounts for the calendar year, while the 1095-C details months in which health insurance was available, associated costs, and covered dependents.
-These forms must be furnished (properly addressed and postmarked) by January 31 (W-2) and March 2 (1095-C).
+The State of Montana is required by the Internal Revenue Service (IRS) to furnish all employees with a Form W-2 (also called the W-2 statement) for each calendar year to be used in completing the employee's annual tax return.
+The Form W-2 details the employee's compensation and tax withholding amounts for the calendar year.
+These forms must be furnished (properly addressed and postmarked) by January 31st.

-Current State of Montana employees who have access to SABHRS HR Self-Service have the option to stop receiving the paper copies of the W-2 statement and/or 1095-C by mail, and instead consent to receive these tax statements electronically via Self-Service.
-IF you do not consent to receiving BOTH electronically, you will be able to retrieve one through Self-Service, but will need to wait for the other printed tax form to arrive in the mail.
+Current State of Montana employees who have access to SABHRS HR Self-Service have the option to stop receiving the paper copies of the W-2 statement and instead consent to receive this tax statement electronically via Self-Service.

-Note: If you do not have access to SABHRS HR Self-Service you will continue to receive a paper W-2 statement and the 1095-C form in the mail and no action is required on your part.
-You must make sure your mailing address is accurate with your agency HR/payroll office.
+Note: If you do not have access to SABHRS HR Self-Service you will continue to receive a paper W-2 statement in the mail and no action is required on your part.
+You must make sure your mailing address is accurate in Employee Self Service or with your agency HR/payroll office.

 Benefits of receiving electronic tax forms:

-- Employees who do not provide consent will not be able to access an online W-2 or 1095-C statement.
+- Employees who do not provide consent will not be able to access an online W-2 statement.

 - Earlier access (it will be available earlier than the paper mailed version).

-- Once received electronically, significantly less possibility that the W-2 or 1095-C statement may be lost, stolen, damaged, or misplaced.
+- Once received electronically, significantly less possibility that the W-2 statement may be lost, stolen, damaged, or misplaced.

 - Access is available at the same easy-to-use, secure website at which an employee can access his/her wage and personal information.